developer-zebra/developer-zebra-site/src/licensing/about/index.md

 **Zebra's [Mobility DNA](https://www.zebra.com/us/en/products/software/mobile-computers/mobility-dna.html)** is a set of productivity, performance and security tools and features that enhance Zebra devices running Android.

+**With its two-tiered system, Zebra gives partners the flexibility** of selecting full-featured Enterprise devices out of the gate, or reducing initial costs with the Professional series and upgrading as their organization grows.

 **Zebra Professional-series devices provide the core elements of MDNA**, equipping devices with the most critical tools for app development and device management for enterprise mobility deployments of all sizes.

 **Zebra Enterprise-series devices include the full MDNA suite** of enhancements for increased levels of productivity, performance and security.
-With its two-tiered system, Zebra gives partners the flexibility of selecting full-featured Enterprise devices out of the gate, or reducing initial costs with the Professional series and upgrading as their organization grows.

 <!-- <img alt="image" style="height:450px" src="mdna_matrix_2.png"/>
 _Click image to enlarge; ESC to exit_.